markpasc/rdio-cli/README.markdown

     $ python setup.py install

-If you don't want to install its dependencies to your system, try installing it in a [virtual environment](http://www.virtualenv.org/).
+If you don't want to install its dependencies system-wide, try installing it in a [virtual environment](http://www.virtualenv.org/).
 As the Rdio client library is distributed as an egg, installing it with `pip` doesn't work.
 You can manually install [the `rdio` dependency from github](https://github.com/rdio/rdio-python) if you must use `pip`.

 ## Configuring ##